sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-explained.md

 #### 3.6.1.
 Problem Description

-- Internal Audit (e.g. pay system)
+- Internal Audit (e.g., pay system)
 - SA&A
 - Accessibility
-- Audit requirements become a factor that limits innovation (i.e. to innovate, you must change the audit requirement)
+- Audit requirements become a factor that limits innovation (i.e., to innovate, you must change the audit requirement)

 #### 3.6.2.
 How the strategy intends to solve the problem